Home :: Insights :: Gamification Design Techniques to Engage and Energize Your Learners

 • Elements of rewards and recognition in a game—badges, points, leaderboards—make learners feel appreciated and challenged.

-These characteristics compel virtual learners, even those in a hybrid workplace, to persist with game based learning.
-This results in a higher engagement quotient for such learning when compared to non-gaming learning content.
+These characteristics compel virtual learners, even those in a hybrid workplace, to persist with game based learning..

 How Does a Well-designed Gamification Program Improve Learner Proficiency and Business Performance?